TexasTorque/TorqueTask/readme.md

 - [ ] Convert projects to a smart dropdown where the user can add fields.
 - [ ] Message system file uploads.
 - [ ] Message system user mentioning.
-- [ ] Support for multible organizations.
+- [ ] Support for editable organizations.

 ## Code